 President Joe Biden signed legislation in 2021 establishing “Juneteenth” as one of 11 federal holidays (Actually 12, if you count Inauguration Day, which is celebrated every four years.)

-As the newest holiday continue to evolve, families, churches, and places of worship are developing their own traditions.
+As the newest holiday continues to evolve, families, churches, and places of worship are developing their own traditions.
 Givelify is commemorating the holiday with its inaugural “Juneteenth: Recommended Readings.”

 Why a recommended reading list?
 Because it is important to understand why we celebrate Juneteenth, so its meaning doesn’t get lost over the passage of time and the birth of new generations.